Lande21/RolandeU.github.io/README.md

 l
 - MIRACLE: GOD will provide always 100%.

-Day 54 of 365. **Brave and thouth!**
+Day 55 of 365. **Brave and thouth!**
-- DAY: Saturday ,went to work,talked to Ivy, I rebuke it, All will be well, i am happy and thriving, we presented
+- DAY: Sunday ,went to work,talked to Ivy, I rebuke it, All will be well, i am happy and thriving, we presented

 3hr work: Daily💚💚💚
 God is great💚💚💚💚💚💚